EPFL-IC/caas/README.md

    We can see the two folders.
 The pod mounted the shared volume in /shared_volume **(without sub folder)**

 ### Step Three: Accessing Pods from Outside of the Cluster
-0. Create a service loadbalancer to access the nginx pod from outside the cluster
+Create a service Load Balancer to access the nginx pod from outside the cluster
 ```sh
 $ kubectl create -f svc-nginx.yaml
 service "caperez-svc-nginx" created